timescale/timescaledb-backup/README.md

 Optional parameters:
    - `--jobs` Sets the number of jobs to run for the restore, by default it is set to 4 and will run in parallel mode during the sections[^1] that are able to be parallelized.
 Set to 0 to disable parallelism.
-   - `--verbose` Determines whether verbose output will be provided from `pg_restore`.
+   - `--verbose` Provide verbose output from `pg_restore`.
 Defaults to true.
+   - `--do-update` Update the TimescaleDB version to the latest default version immediately following the restore.[^2] Defaults to true.

 As an example, let's suppose I have two `postgres` clusters running on my machine, perhaps on versions 11 on port 5432 and 12 on 5433 and I wish to dump and restore in order to upgrade between versions:
 I would run `ts-dump --db-URI=postgresql://postgres:pwd1@localhost:5432/tsdb --dump-dir=~/dumps/dump1 --verbose --jobs=2`